 AOI Operation Description

-The AOI implements the Logix MAVE instruction using the IN, SampleEnable, and NumberofSamples input values to produce an average.
+The AOI implements the Logix 5000/Studio 5000 MAVE instruction using the IN, SampleEnable, and NumberofSamples input values to produce an average.

 Programming Examples

 The AOI accommodates a maximum of 1000 samples.
 Based on the required period for the moving average the programmer can determine how many samples are needed and what frequency of sampling is required to achieve the required accuracy.
 At a sampling rate of two seconds the default of 135 samples will produce an average for the past 4.5 minutes.